 Blake is climbed with Mount Colvin, almost 100% of the time.
 Why?
 You have to climb Colvin to reach Blake on the AMR trail.
 This approach is on private land owned by the Adirondack Mountain Reserve.
 Hiking access is guaranteed by virtue of easements, but dogs are absolutely prohibited in the game preserve.

-This is a 15.5 mile RT with mixed terrain.
 The hike starts along a gravel road that becomes paved next to a golf course.
 At 0.5 miles from the parking area turn left and down between two tennis courts on Lake Road Way to the entrance station and register 0.6 mi. from the parking area.
 Just beyond is an elaborate wooden gate, where you will continue along a dirt road for an additional 2.5 miles before you enter a foot trail.
 The foot trail starts off very moderate but continues to get steeper in sections.
 The final approach to Mount Colvin (which you have to climb first, before Blake) gets very steep.
-After taking I the winning views from Colvin you will work your way along the ridge and descend steeply into the col with Blake.
+After taking in the winning views from Colvin you will work your way along the ridge and descend steeply into the col with Blake.
 The climb out of the col is very steep as well and in rough condition.
 You will encounter ladders and steep rock slabs.

 The second approach to Blake is from Elk Lake.
 It is considerably longer and seldom traveled.
 This means the trail is soft, but people are not seen frequently.
 There is also no water along the Pinnacle Ridge.
 Starting along the trail to Panther Gorge and Mountain Marcy you will drop to cross The Branch before starting a flat approach to the beginning of a wet hike to the shoulder of the Pinnacle Ridge and then drop slightly to the Pinnacle Ridge Trail.
 From this point the trail is very demanding and encompasses several smaller peaks with no official names.
 There is a spur trail to the summit of Pinnacle, which is recommended for outstanding views.
 Blake will be at the end of the ridge.
 It is recommended to traverse over Colvin and out to the AMR and a second car.
-As a warning~~ There is no water along the Pinnacle Ridge and none to be had until well off the other side of Colvin, be prepared and bring lots of H2O.
+This route could entail a 18+ mile day.
+Be prepared and be sure to consult a map/guidebook or local guide before embarking.